jackmac92/ArticleList/README.md

 * Filter and Sort State are persisted via localstorage

 ## Todos
-* Currently the webpack size is very large, although much of this comes from development tools, there are a number of optimizations that I would want to include for production.
+* Currently the webpack size is large, although much of this comes from development tools, there are a number of optimizations that I would want to include for production.
+* Configure separate production and development weback configs
 * setInterval to check for newest Submissions
 * Persistent app state should be handled with middleware
 * Change state of "Load More" button once all articles fetched